yoasif/yoasif.github.io/_posts/2020-09-08-a-real-world-example-of-how-running-nightly-builds-can-help-you-a-firefox-enthusiast.markdown

 [u/panoptigram](https://www.reddit.com/user/panoptigram/) then posted that it was removed/changed.

-I then suggested that u/202nine could file a bug to report a regression, which they did: https://bugzilla.mozilla.org/show_bug.cgi?id=1663500
+I then suggested that u/202nine could file a bug to report a regression, which they did: [Links are opening new windows despite browser.link.open_newwindow being set to 1](https://bugzilla.mozilla.org/show_bug.cgi?id=1663500).

 **Today, the change was reverted.**  Regression and fix, all within a day or so.